Your bounce rate can be such a scary number, right?

 If you have a higher bounce rate with one gender, make sure you’re not accidentally creating the perception that you’re only targeting the other sex.

-Segment by affinity
+Segment Bounce Rate by Affinity

 The next option in the “Audience” section is under “Interests” and then “Affinity Categories.”